Barbaras Timeline

 1517 Cherry St. Xaver Schmidt Brewer

-• Johann et. al. came over in 1885 but the new children are not listed in Milwaukee until next year.
+• The children are not listed in Milwaukee until next year.
 Too young?

 • Kilbourn was renamed and renumbered around 1930.
 Here are the 1894 map and the 1910 map